-Understanding construction labor costs is essential for good project management.
+Understanding construction labor costs is essential for good project management and improving construction KPI metrics.
 In this post, we’ll give you some pointers on calculating and tracking labor costs efficiently.

 Construction labor costs: Fast facts